delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 * Push - Insert element to the location top + 1
 * Pop - Delete element from top

 Where "top" is the variable for the number of items in the stack.
+If there are 2 items in the stack, the top pointer will point to stack index [1].
+Because we always index from 0, this represents 2 which is 2 items in the stack.

 Let's see some examples.